jacobobryant/biff/slate/source/index.html.md

 ## Installation

 First, create an Ubuntu droplet on DigitalOcean.
-Make sure you have SSH access.
-If you've added your public cert to DigitalOcean already, this may be handled automatically.
+Make sure you've added your public key to `/root/.ssh/authorized_keys`.
+If you've added your public key to DigitalOcean already, this may be handled automatically.

-The following script includes setting up LetsEncrypt.
+The following script includes setting up Let's Encrypt.
 Before running it, you'll need to point at the droplet any domain(s) you want to serve from Biff.
 The script will ask for a list of the domains and will generate a certificate for them.

 Log in as root and run this: